Russia drafts anti-war protesters into military amid nationwide demonstrations: monitoring group - KESQ

 The Moscow prosecutor’s office on Wednesday also warned citizens against joining protests or distributing information calling for participation — reminding people that they could face up to 15 years in jail.

-Putin’s “partial mobilization” announcement was condemned by Western leaders, many of whom were meeting at the opening of the UN General Assembly (UNGA) in New York.
+Putin’s “partial mobilization” announcement was condemned by Western leaders, many of whom were meeting at the opening of the United Nations General Assembly (UNGA) in New York.

+European Union foreign ministers agreed in New York to push forward with a new round of sanctions against Russia, EU foreign policy chief Josep Borrell told reporters Wednesday night.

-Ukraine remained defiant in the face of the announcement, with President Volodymyr Zelensky telling the UNGA in a pre-recorded address Wednesday that Russia was “afraid of real (peace) negotiations,” and pointed to what he characterized as Russian “lies.”
+Ukraine remained defiant in the face of Putin’s announcement, with President Volodymyr Zelensky telling the UNGA in a pre-recorded address Wednesday that Russia was “afraid of real (peace) negotiations,” and pointing to what he characterized as Russian “lies.”

 Russia “talks about the talks but announces a military mobilization,” Zelensky said.
 “Russia wants war.”